-In this article of the “Java SE 8 new features tour” series, we will deep dig into explanation, and exploring the code, on how to traverse the collections using lambda expression and with method references, filtering them with predicate interface, implementing default methods in interfaces, and finally implementing static methods in interfaces.
+In the previous article “Traversing, filtering, processing collection, & methods enhancements with Lambda”; I have deeply dived into explanation, and exploration on how to traverse the collections using lambda expression and with method references, filtering them with predicate interface, implementing default methods in interfaces, and finally implementing static methods in interfaces.

-Source code is hosted on my Github account: Clone it from here.
+Source code is hosted on my Github account: clone it from here.

 Table of Content: